 In fact, during the Australian Financial Review Higher Education Summit in 2019, an expert panel discussed the fact that the full-time, on-campus traditional MBA program model is fast collapsing and could be obsolete within five years.

-The on-campus model, experts openly admitted during the event, is suffering from the fact that people need to earn as they learn.
+The traditional model, experts openly admitted during the event, is suffering from the fact that people need to earn as they learn.
 Fewer employers are subsidising the cost of full-time MBAs, they said, and fewer students can afford the high fees and costs related to an MBA without working.

 This is not just a pattern in Australia.
 A Harvard Business Review paper from September 2019 claimed the rush to online internationally was well overdue.